-In order to take payments online for your ticket sales you will need a payment processor.
+In order to take payments for your ticket sales you can either:

 - Usually lower fees (see below for fee breakdown)